You're a Big Boy Now: Production

 The chase through the department store was done at 11 a.m. during the store's normal operating hours, with no one outside the film's cast and crew having advance knowledge of the filming.
 Coppola and his crew concealed three cameras in carts and shopping bags and filmed the ensuing mayhem with natural light.
-Although multiple sources including Gene D. Phillips (in his biography of Coppola) have stated that this scene was filmed in Macy's department store, the signage shown in the film on both the exterior of the store building and the interior racks of clothing bears the name "Mays", a different department store chain then operating in New York City, and film critic Lou Lumenick has identified the store as Mays' former Herald Square location.
+Although multiple sources including Gene D. Phillips (in his biography of Coppola) have stated that this scene was filmed in Macy's department store, the signage shown in the film on both the exterior of the store building and the interior racks of clothing bears the name "Mays", a different department store chain then operating in New York City.

 In the scene where Bernard roller skates through Manhattan streets after receiving Barbara's letter, the facade of the landmark original Pennsylvania Station (then in the process of being demolished) is briefly visible, with Madison Square Garden being constructed behind it.

 The film scenes projected on the walls of the discotheque where Bernard and Amy go on a date are from Coppola's first directorial effort Dementia 13 (1963).

 You're a Big Boy Now was released a year before Mike Nichols' The Graduate, which deals with similar themes of a young man getting involved with a predatory female and attempting to escape the societal conventions of his parents' generation.
 According to Mark Harris, when Nichols saw Coppola's film, he worried that it had "pre-empted" The Graduate.

 Rip Torn and Geraldine Page, who played Bernard's parents I.H. and Margery Chanticleer, were husband and wife in real life at the time the film was made.

+Reception

 Awards and honors

 The film was presented at the 1967 Cannes Film Festival as the only American entry.

-Geraldine Page was nominated for an Academy Award in the Best Supporting Actress category for her performance as Bernard's mother Margery Chanticleer, but did not win.
+Geraldine Page was nominated for the Academy Award for Best Supporting Actress category for her performance as Bernard's mother Margery Chanticleer, but did not win.
 It was the fourth of her eight Oscar nominations during her career.

-At the Golden Globe Awards, Page also received a nomination for Best Supporting Actress.
-On top of that, Hartman was nominated for Best Actress - Comedy or Musical and the film itself was nominated for Best Picture - Comedy or Musical.
+At the Golden Globe Awards, Page also received a nomination for the Golden Globe Award for Best Supporting Actress – Motion Picture.
+On top of that, Hartman was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical and the film itself was nominated for the Golden Globe Award for Best Motion Picture – Musical or Comedy.